The Last Time the U.S. Seriously Considered Merit-Based Immigration

 Alana Semuels: What did immigration policy look like before Presidents Kennedy and Johnson proposed these changes?

-John Skrentny: In the early 1920s, the United States was coming off of a massive wave of immigration between the 1800s to the 1900s.
+John Skrentny: In the early 1920s, the United States was coming off of a massive wave of immigration between the 1800s and the 1900s.
 It slowed down around World War I, but a lot of people were freaking out about it, so they passed these immigration restrictions that were based on the demographic profile of the United States at that time.
 The point of it was to say, “Take a snapshot, this is what we look like demographically here, let's keep this.”
 The quotas were allowed based on maintaining these same percentages.
-It disadvantaged people from southern and eastern Europe, and meanwhile Asians were almost completely excluded.
+It disadvantaged people from southern and eastern Europe, and meanwhile, Asians were almost completely excluded.

 Semuels: Why did Kennedy and Johnson want to change this system?